-The police can apprehend a person (s 351) if they are satisfied that the person appears to have a mental illness, and because of that they need to be apprehended, to prevent serious and imminent harm to themselves or another person.
+Police officers can apprehend a person (s 351 MHA 2014) if they are satisfied that the person appears to have a mental illness and because of this, the person needs to be apprehended to prevent serious and imminent harm to themselves or to another person.
 No warrant is required.
-This threshold is higher than section 10 under the MHA 1986, which only required assessment of a likelihood of serious bodily harm.
-In addition, protective services officers no longer have these police-like powers.

 Police may enter any premises where they are satisfied on reasonable grounds that the person may be found.
 They may use reasonable force after first announcing their authority to enter and the basis for that authority, and giving any person at the premises an opportunity to permit the police entry (s 353).
 They may also use bodily restraint, provided it is in accordance with section 350.

 Section 352 permits the authorised psychiatrist to arrange for a person to be apprehended and taken to a designated mental health service if that person is subject to an inpatient assessment order, ITTO, ITO or inpatient court assessment order, and is absent without leave.

 Under section 353, where a person is to be taken to or from a designated mental health service (e.g. if they are absent without leave, or their order has been varied to an inpatient order and they need to be taken to hospital) an authorised person is permitted to enter any premises where they are satisfied on reasonable grounds that the person may be found.
 They may use reasonable force after first announcing their authority to enter and the basis for that authority, and giving any person at the premises an opportunity to permit the entry.